 It could be from nervousness, lack of concentration or coordination, balance difficulties, or repeated failure to respond to instructor feedback and guidance.
 Unsafe conditions are not permitted, and instructors must dismiss any student who fails to demonstrate the ability to practice safely, regardless of the reason.
-Students are always welcome to take a course again.
+Students are always welcome to enroll to take another class.